jaantollander/masters-thesis/content/10_introduction.md

 <!-- Contemporary HPC is moving from computation-centric workloads to I/O-centric workloads [TODO: reference]. -->
 Traditionally, we measure the performance of an HPC system in standard linear algebra operations per second, focusing on the processor and memory [@performance_linear_algebra; @linpack_benchmark].
-However, storage I/O performance is also becoming important in HPC system due a rise in data-intensive workloads, such as data science and machine learning workflows, which relies on huge amounts of data.
+However, storage I/O performance is also becoming important in HPC system due to a rise in data-intensive workloads, such as data science and machine learning workflows, which relies on huge amounts of data.
 The system must transport this data between main memory and storage, making I/O performance essential and problems from heavy I/O more common.
 The increasing demand for better I/O performance in HPC systems makes studying it necessary.
 The HPC community has also established new benchmarks to measure I/O performance, such as the ones discussed in the IO500 benchmarks [@io_500_benchmark].